FAQs about First Aid

 Please contact the office on 01234 356980.
 A replacement first aid certificate costs £5 + VAT but it is free if sent to your new employer.
 Emailed copies are also free.

-Do I need to record incidents requiring the attention of a first-aider?
+Do I need to record any incidents requiring the attention of a first-aider?

 It is good practice to provide your first-aiders and appointed persons with a book in which to record incidents they attend.
 The information can help you identify accident trends and possible areas for improvement in the control of health and safety risks.
 It can be used for reference in future first-aid needs assessments.
 The record book is not the same as the statutory accident book though the two might be combined.
 Employers, self-employed people and those in control of premises have a duty to report some accidents and incidents at work under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR).